What Is Dysport?

 As with Botox or dermal fillers, Dysport treatments are fairly quick and convenient, with minimal pain and very little downtime.
 Dysport is administered with injections, so when you arrive for your appointment, you may be given a numbing agent.

-Dr. Tansavatdi is extremely skilled and careful with her injections, and has a full understanding of the structure and anatomy of the human face to inject precisely the right areas.
+Dr. Tansavatdi is extremely skilled and careful with her injections and has a full understanding of the structure and anatomy of the human face to inject precisely the right areas.
 Most patients see results within 2 to 3 days of treatment, and results may last up to four months.

-What’s the difference between Dysport and Botox?
+What’s the Difference Between Dysport and Botox?

-Molecular weight
+Molecular Weight

-Formula and units
+Formula and Units

 Dysport often requires more units than Botox because Dysport’s formula is more diluted than Botox’s formula.
 This means that Dysport can sometimes be a little more expensive for the same results.

-Areas treated
+Areas Treated

 Both Dysport and Botox are great for reducing facial wrinkles, crow’s feet, and forehead lines, but one has the advantage over the other in certain areas.
 Botox is better for smaller areas of concern, such as a stray lone wrinkle, as well as areas with thicker muscles (around the mouth and the glabella lines).
 This is because Botox’s diffusion rate is lower than Dysport’s.
-Dysport’s higher diffusion rate makes it better for larger areas, like the forehead, and areas with thinner muscles, such as crow’s feet.
+Dysport’s higher diffusion rate makes it better for larger areas, such as the forehead, and for areas with thinner muscles, such as crow’s feet.

-Results and longevity
+Results and Longevity

 With Dysport, patients generally see results within 2 to 5 days, whereas with Botox, they see results within 5 to 7 days.
 Dysport and Botox both require multiple appointments in order to maintain results, and the longevity of both treatments is generally between 3 to 6 months.
 While this varies from patient to patient, this is the general consensus.

-Who is a good candidate for Dysport?
+Who Is a Good Candidate for Dysport?

 Candidates should be in general good health.
 Anyone with a neurological disorder should avoid Dysport, as should women who are nursing or pregnant.